2002 Super 12 season

-The 2002 Super 12 season was the seventh season of the Super 12, contested by teams from Australia, New Zealand and South Africa.
+The 2002 Super 12 season was the seventh season of the Super 12, an annual rugby union competition contested by teams from Australia, New Zealand and South Africa.
 The season ran from February to May 2002, with each team playing all the others once.
 At the end of the regular season, the top four teams entered the playoff semi finals, with the first placed team playing the fourth and the second placed team playing the third.
 The winner of each semi final qualified for the final, which was contested by the Crusaders and the Brumbies at Jade Stadium, Christchurch.
-The Crusaders won 31 – 13 to win their fourth Super 12 title.
+The Crusaders won 31–13 to win their fourth Super 12 title.